Guildhall School of Music and Drama: Music

 The Guildhall offers a four-year undergraduate program for musicians along with the Guildhall Artist Masters in performance or composition and the highly advanced Artist Diploma programme.
 Students can specialise in classical or jazz performance (either as an instrumentalist or vocalist), composition, historical performance and electronic music.
 At master's level, vocal students are able to specialise in Opera Studies.
 In addition to this, the school offers postgraduate degrees in opera writing (in association with The Royal Opera) and in music therapy.

 Drama

-The Guildhall School offers a three-year BA Honours in Acting and the MA in Acting preparing students for the world of professional theatre.
+The Guildhall School offers a three-year BA Honours in Acting preparing students for the world of professional theatre.
 The School also delivers the BA Honours in Acting Studies in partnership with the Central Academy of Drama in Beijing.
 A full time, four-year programme with two years of training at each institution, the BA Honours in Acting Studies takes in a cohort of students every other year, exploring cross-cultural approaches to acting.